Princess Alexandrine of Prussia (1842–1906): Marriage and later life

 William's older brother Frederick Francis already had many children from his two marriages, so there was no chance of William and Alexandrine succeeding to the throne of Mecklenburg-Schwerin.
 During their marriage, the couple lived at Bellevue Palace in Berlin; Alexandrine saw little of Mecklenburg, her husband's native country.
 The marriage was unhappy, and she tried to escape several times, only to be forced back by pressure from her powerful Aunt Alexandrine.
 William managed with difficulty to secure an unimportant command in the Prussian army during the Franco-Prussian War.
 He was badly injured from an explosion during the war, but continued to live on until 1879.

 After her husband's death, Alexandrine dedicated her life to her daughter, and played very little part in public life.
 Alexandrine died on 26 March 1906 at Schloss Marley, near Potsdam, Brandenburg, Germany.
 Bellevue Palace was next occupied by Prince Eitel Friedrich of Prussia and his new bride Duchess Sophia Charlotte of Oldenburg.

+Issue

+By her husband, she had an only daughter: